Jerry Heil: Early life

-Heil was born as Yana Shemaieva in Vasylkiv, a city just outside of the Ukrainian capital Kyiv.
+Yana Shemaieva was born in Vasylkiv, a city just outside of the Ukrainian capital Kyiv.
 Her parents both work as private traders.
-Heil attended music schools in Kyiv, attending the R. Glier Kyiv Institute of Music and Petro Tchaikovsky National Music Academy of Ukraine.
+Heil attended music schools in Kyiv, attending the R. Glier Kyiv Institute of Music and Kyiv Conservatory.

 Career

 Early career

 Heil began using her alias at the age of 15.
 After registering for the Russian social media service VKontakte, she used the name Jerry Mouse, referencing the cartoon character of the same name.
-She then changed Mouse to Heil, citing her desire to use whatever American surname she saw on the Internet first.
-She has expressed her embarrassment for the backstory behind her stage name, calling it "moronic".
+She then changed Mouse to Heil, claiming she went to a site with American surnames and chose the one she liked the most.
+She has described the backstory behind her stage name as "moronic".

 In 2012, Heil launched her YouTube channel, where she posted vlogs and covers of songs made popular by Ukrainian and international musicians, such as Twenty One Pilots, Okean Elzy, The Hardkiss, and Kodaline.
-Okean Elzy frontman Svyatoslav Vakarchuk frequently republished Heil's covers of songs by the band and cited his approval of her versions.
+Okean Elzy frontman Sviatoslav Vakarchuk frequently republished Heil's covers of songs by the band and cited his approval of her versions.